hechzh/TemplateLeetcode/README.md

 ## template programming for leetcode problems

-119.cpp add a basic example for how meta programming work and transfer integer_sequence to array 449.cpp add some functions to do similar operations as vector does 485.cpp a toy example for functional programming reducing a list 561.cpp make two compiler time sorting algorithm:one is bubble sort and another is quick sort 765.cpp reduce operation and find and swap operation
+119.cpp add a basic example for how meta programming work and transfer integer_sequence to array

+449.cpp add some functions to do similar operations as vector does

+486.cpp a toy example for functional programming reducing a list

+561.cpp make two compiler time sorting algorithm:one is bubble sort and another is quick sort

+566.cpp make a implementation of static matrix structure and reshape the matrix,print members of matrix

+765.cpp reduce operation and find and swap operation